GiorgosMandi/ED-dataset-merge/README.md

 # EventDetectionDataset-Unifier

-This is an ETL tool which goal is to transform four well-known Event-Detection datasets under a unified common schema.
+**EventDetectionDataset-Unifier** is an ETL tool which goal is to transform four well-known Event-Detection datasets into a unified common schema.
 These four datasets are the following:

   - [RAMS](https://nlp.jhu.edu/rams/)
   - [M2E2](https://github.com/limanling/m2e2)